All Episodes

 The Obama campaign will then ask newlyweds to forego consummating their marriage and instead put that energy into screwing the Republicans.

-After you have seen to it that your guests give you nothing and instead send it all to me, then don't consummate, save that energy, redirect it into screwing the Republicans, and we will tell you how.
+After you have seen to it that your guests give you nothing and instead send it all to me, then don't consummate.

-And then of course, up next will be the will.
+And then, of course, up next will be the will.

 When you die, don't leave money to your worthless kids who are just going to waste it.